top of page

 So why would someone want a Self-Funded Plan?
 Here are a few considerations:

-1. The most obvious is health of your group.
+1. The most obvious is the health of your group.
 If your employees are younger than average, or healthier than average, costs are lower than the “Community” rated groups that are Fully Insured.

-2. Some of the carriers built in fixed costs such as administration costs can be lower, around 5-8%
+2. Some of the carrier's built-in fixed costs such as administration costs can be lower, around 5-8%

 3. There will be a reduction in ACA and premium taxes, as well as possible elimination of carrier profit margins